MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 ### Program the precompiled hex file using MPLAB X IPE

-- The application hex file can be found in the hex folder
+- The application hex file can be found in the hex folder.

 - Follow the steps provided in the link to [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.